 the power of hypnotism, to make the world into a peaceful harmonious place.

 Because of the law of nature, the law of karma and the Truth do not run by this way.

-If a person sees some kind of image or hears some kind of sound in his attempt for achieving enlightenment by using external forces to help him and becomes attached to these phenomena, he might still be miserable and crave for more supernatural experiences by using such external forces.
+If a person sees some kind of image or hears some kind of sound in his attempt for achieving enlightenment by using external forces to help him and becomes attached to these phenomena, he might still be miserable and craving for more supernatural experiences by using such external forces.
 This is very far away from the Truth and self-realization.